 One thing Voicebot.ai consistently found in their research is that Wikipedia and Yelp powered many of the answers across all assistants.
 Brands that aren’t actively managing their Yelp presence could be losing out on potential customers.
 Yelp is the main source for local content on both Amazon Alexa and Apple’s Siri – be sure your Yelp listings are accurate.

-As for Wikipedia, it’s best to optimize the fist sentence of your Wikipedia page so that voice answers give a quick and accurate description of your brand.
+As for Wikipedia, it’s best to optimize the first sentence of your Wikipedia page so that voice answers give a quick and accurate description of your brand.
 Wikipedia is one of the top sources for branded searches on Amazon Alexa, keep this page up-to-date if you want to offer consumers with accurate information.

 3. Don’t Dismiss Amazon Alexa